awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                 </intent-filter>
             </activity>

       #.
 Update the :code:`onCreate` function of your :code:`AuthenticatorActivity` to call :code:`AWSMobileClient`.
-This component provides the functionality to resume a signed-in authentication session and to register a callback for credentials that allow users to access your AWS resources.
-If the user is signed in, the app goes to the :code:`NextActivity`, otherwise it presents the user with the AWS Mobile ready made, configurable sign-in UI.
+This component provides the functionality to resume a signed-in authentication session.
+It makes a network call to retrieve the AWS credentials that allow users to access your AWS resources and registers a callback for when that transaction completes.

+         If the user is signed in, the app goes to the :code:`NextActivity`, otherwise it presents the user with the AWS Mobile ready made, configurable sign-in UI. :code:`NextActivity`  :code:`Activity` class a user sees after a successful sign-in.

          .. code-block:: java